 Fast start conversation: What does it mean for an organization to be design ready?
 What do you need to know to find out if you need to care if your is organization design ready?
 Insight from design pioneer Alan Cooper’s design team.
 A series of questions: Are the right people in the organization listening?
 Is the infrastructure in place to deliver the message?
 Can your organization evaluate design?
 Implement design?
 Measure design?
 Ultimately, in this post, and their eight questions to evaluate if you are design resistant or design ready.
 The difference may just come down to your company relevance.
 What would you do?

 In business we constantly design.
 By design I include that we design meetings, we design strategy, we design communication, we design training, and we design projects and programs.

 Some design efforts, such as strategy, business process re-engineering, or talent engagement initiatives, may result in new processes, new standards, or new tasks, but the design goal remains: adoption and utility.

 Originally written in 1995, About Face 3 is the 2007, third edition of this book by authors, Alan Cooper, Robert Reimann, and David Cronin.
 For decades these three think, work, and advocate “knowing what the user wants” as they advocate interaction design form, function, content, and behavior concepts.
 Interaction design, is many times limited to hardware and software application and interface design; look to Apple as a recent beacon for intuitive interaction design.
 My research on buyer and community persona for organization strategy and development blog series led discovery of other design-thinking strategies pioneers: David Meerman Scott for web site marketing and design; Adele Revella for organization marketing and sales, and Lene Nielsen for user experience and buyer persona development.
 However, there were a set of other perspectives, generally thought of from the software, developer, hardware side of the fence.
-Most notable of these proponents was Alan Cooper et al. Most cited as the …
+Most notable of these proponents was Alan Cooper, Robert Reimann, and David Cronin.
+Goal-oriented …

 - Page 1 of 2